Reference

 Pre-aggregations

 Pre-aggregations must have, at minimum, a name and a type.
-Pre-aggregations must include all dimensions, measures, and filters you will query with.
+Pre-aggregations must include all dimensions and measures you will query with.

 Parameters